pgRouting/pgrouting/README.md

 The following steps are needed to update the documentation:

-1. Build documentation with CMake
+1. Build documentation with CMake for example in `develop` branch
 2. Checkout `gh-pages` branch
-3. Copy the documentation from the `build` directory into root
+3. Copy the documentation from the `build` directory into a directory in root (ie. `dev`)
-4. Update `index.html` if required, ie. paths
+4. Update `index.html` if required, ie. paths.
 5. Commit and push the changes

 The `index.html` documentation landing page needs to be edited manually.